top of page

 For Basic Storage (Our Most Common Application)

-When customers are storing non-temperature sensitive items like tools, outdoor equipment, or furniture in moderate climates, we often find existing factory vents adequate.
-However, we typically recommend adding 2-4 additional passive vents to significantly improve air circulation and prevent moisture problems we've seen develop over time.
+When customers store non-temperature sensitive items like tools or furniture in moderate climates, existing factory vents may be adequate.
+However, we recommend adding 2-4 additional passive vents to significantly improve air circulation and prevent moisture issues.

 For Container Homes and Offices (Our Specialty Projects)

-Container homes and working spaces require our comprehensive ventilation approach to ensure healthy air quality and comfort.
+Container homes and workspaces require a comprehensive ventilation approach to ensure healthy air quality and comfort.
 Our standard specifications include:

 • Active exhaust fans for bathrooms and kitchens